 Stahl is a firm believer in situational leadership.
 He goes on to state that in his opinion, a solid leader needs to be “…able to step into any circumstance and recognize whether they need to engage at the strategy level or dive into the nitty-gritty”.

 Any great leader understands that most projects are complex and fluid.
 Circumstances change and the individuals on the team all have unique personalities and skillsets.

-That is why Hersey and Blachard (1969) developed the situational leadership model, which postulates that there is no single best leadership style example.
+That is why Hersey and Blachard (1969) developed the situational leadership model, a leadership concept which postulates that there is no single best leadership style example.
 A good leader should adapt their style to the demands of the situation and people on their team.

 Based on that analysis, one of four leadership styles should be exercised: telling, coaching, participating or delegating.
 Each of these four styles vary in terms of their task or people orientation.